 How It Protects You Too

 It’s in the best interest of both the borrower and the lender for income verification to be part of the lending process.
-You don’t want to take on more debt than you could feasibly pay back or that would overburden your monthly budget.
+You don’t want to take on more debt than you could feasibly pay back or that would overburden your monthly budget and thwart your debt-to-income ratio.
 Granted, you still could get approved for more mortgage or another kind of loan than you probably need or even should be paying off — but verified income still has to be part of the underwriting process.

 Even a credit card application will ask you how much you earn as part of deciding how large of a line of credit to extend you.
 Granted, that process doesn’t always result in proper income verification because your credit report, which gets pulled, doesn’t state your income and you don’t often have to provide tax returns or pay stubs to a credit card company.